justinchiu/probLang/chapters/writeup.md

 ## The Model

-Before outlining the model, we review the Rational Speech Act.
+Before outlining the details of our model, we review the generalized Rational Speech Act model.

-### The Rational Speech Act
+### The Rational Speech Act model

-Introduced in Frank and Goodman (2012), the Rational Speech Act (RSA) is a framework for modeling simple communication scenarios probabilistically.
-Typically RSA takes the form of a stack of listeners and speakers: a listener hears an utterance and returns a distribution of states; a speaker observes a state and produces an utterance.
+Introduced in Frank and Goodman (2012), the Rational Speech Act (RSA) model is a framework for modeling simple communication scenarios probabilistically.
+It posits recursive pragmatic reasoning between a listener and a speaker attempting to be optimally informative for the lowest-cost utterances, i.e. speaking most efficiently.
+With the intent to communicate some property of the world state, a pragmatic speaker reasons about what conclusions a listener who is only concerned with literal meaning of utterances would draw from any given utterance, and selects the utterance most likely to direct the listener to the correct world state.
+The literal listener here is a modeling tool, not a representation of any real individual in a discourse; real listeners are modeled in a higher recursive layer, the pragmatic listener, which reasons about which utterance a pragmatic speaker (with access to the literal meanings of the literal listener) would select to communicate any given world state, and returns another distribution over states given the utterance it hears from the pragmatic speaker.
+Our model requires another recursive speaker layer on top of this to resolve an additional variable; this will be discussed below.
+Computationally, this takes the form of a stack of listeners and speakers: a listener hears an utterance and returns a distribution of states; a speaker observes a state and returns a distribution over utterances.
 At the bottom of the stack is a meaning function which evaluates the truthiness of an utterance given a state, which can be viewed as a joint distribution over utterances and states.

 ### Setup

-We model the state as a list of entities that are of either male or female gender, and only have one other identifying property: their height.
+We model the state as a list of entities that are of either male or female gender (given that all of these utterances are third person singular, this is the only relevant phi feature that could assist in utterance choice), and for simplicity have only one other identifying property: their height.
 For our model we assume that every possible combination of gender and height is enumerated in the state.
+The default state, then, consists of four entities, for each of these combinations, though as we will see nothing about the rest of the model enforces a maximum of four.

 ~~~~
 // Possible properties.